Constipation on Ketogenic Diet: Causes and Remedies

 Consuming these on a regular basis will help you have a well-balanced diet that is not lacking in essential vitamins and minerals, and will also help with regular bowel movements.

-You can use them to make salads & side dishes, and they’ll also help you feel fuller for longer.
+You can use them to make salads and side dishes, and they’ll also help you feel fuller for longer.
 So, get your spinach in!

 You can also increase your daily fiber intake by taking these best keto fiber supplements.

 #5.
 Drink a Cup of Hot (Warm) Coffee or Tea (or even water) on An Empty Stomach